 - 1.6.1.
-The QGIS template was developed in QGIS version 3.10 (the latest long-term release available at the time).
+The QGIS template was developed in QGIS version 3.10 (the latest longterm release available at the time) and has been updated using newer versions.
 Compatibility issues may arise if working with other versions of QGIS. - 1.6.2.
-Where feasible, variables or inputs within the QGIS template have been restricted to pre-defined responses.
+QGIS template and import tool do not contain error checks, but where feasible, variables or inputs within the QGIS template have been restricted to pre-defined responses.
 This does not replace the need for expertise in selecting appropriate responses and users should ensure they are familiar with associated main metric and SSM guidance to assist in making appropriate assessments and setting feasible targets.